jptrujillo/jptrujillo.github.io/_pages/cv.md

 Invited Presentations
 ======

+2024
+- July 14   Speaker at the "Workshop on Embodied Voices", at the Robotics, Science and Systems Conference in Delft, The Netherlands

+- May 16    Presentation at University of Neuchatel, Switzerland.
+Host: Prof. Adrian Bangerter

 2022
 - Oct.
 13   Speaker at symposium “Words, Bones, Genes, Tools”, hosted at DFG Center for Advanced Studies at University of Tübingen, Germany